 While it’s always great to have time for extended trips, that’s not always reality.
-With just five days, it’s possible to do a New Mexico national park road trip.
+With just five days, it’s possible to do a Texas and New Mexico national park road trip.
 This itinerary is ideal for people who want to spend some time in nature, but don’t have a lot of time to do it.
 On this itinerary, you’ll visit White Sands National Park, Carlsbad Caverns National Park, and Guadalupe Mountains National Park.
 It’s a busy few days, but it is also an awesome trip.

 A Hiking Trail at Guadalupe Mountains National Park